Welcome to the first edition of the Accessibility Track of IndiaHCI.

 Word - Please note that the Microsoft Word Template contains invisible meta-tags related to the paper format and structure.
 While writing the paper authors are requested to add their content without altering any format and structure of the template.

-The submissions should be 6-8 pages, excluding references and appendices.
-Short papers can include work-in-progress or position papers.
+The submissions should be 8 pages, excluding references and appendices.

 One of the authors per submission is required to register for the conference.

-Papers that do not meet the camera-ready publication criteria will not be included in the conference proceedings.
+Short Papers that do not meet the camera-ready publication criteria will not be included.

 Authors of selected submissions will submit a Camera-ready version and will be invited to the conference in Delhi.
 At least one of the authors should register for the conference; they will present their work at the conference.
 Authors of the selected short papers will receive detailed information about the presentation.